 Kurt Lewin is recognized as the founder of the first study group dynamics and organizational development.
-Famous theories and models, developed by Kurt Lewin are Action research and the Lewin change model (unfreeze freeze theory).
+Famous theories and models, developed by Kurt Lewin are Action Research, the Force Field Analysis Model and the Lewin change model (unfreeze freeze theory).

 Biography Kurt Lewin

-In 1909 Kurt Lewin enrolled in the University of Freiberg to study medicine.
+In 1909 Kurt Lewin enrolled in the University of Freiburg to study medicine.

 During his doctoral research, Kurt Lewin developed an interest in philosophical science and Gestalt psychology.

 In 1921 Kurt Lewin started working as a lecturer at the psychology faculty of the University of Berlin.
 There he lectured and gave seminars in the fields of study of philosophy and psychology.